Sunny has experience exploring swinging and ENM with her partner.

 Let me pose this question: How can any relationship, monogamous or not, be ethical?
 What makes it a question of ethics?
 I suppose it is ethical when the people involved are not hurting others.
 It can be a question of what makes any relationship safe and consensual, as well.
 Every single relationship learns their own boundaries and their compatibilities.

-There are also many articles and books available with great amount of information.
+There are also many articles and books available with a great amount of information.
 There are some great writers out there who advocate open sexuality and relationships.
 I would suggest checking those out.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.